-So, what is the difference between a data catalog and a data dictionary?
 Data catalogs typically include a data dictionary of the data assets, which means that a data dictionary can be thought of as a building block of a data catalog.

 Also, a data catalog differs from a data dictionary by its ability for searching and retrieving information, its metadata, and its purpose.

 Gartner identifies three distinct subcategories of data catalogs, so you can determine which type is right for your business needs:

 These data catalogs for specific vendors or tools may be delivered as part of a cloud-based data lake or data preparation tool.
 And although it gives businesses and data-literate people a way to easily find and analyze their data, it still has limited capabilities.
 Instead of having to dig through a data catalog for every data tool so you can find what you need, it’s much more optimal to have one data catalog connected to all your data sources.

 Gartner defines the enterprise data catalogs as “generalist, business-oriented data catalogs for broader use in information governance and infonomics – targeted at the Chief Data Officer (CDO).”